avivg/blog/_posts/2023-01-09-rust__aoc__draft.md

 1. There are some serious adjustments for a C++ programmer, but it's very do-able and after investing a week or two, it feels very natural.
 2. After said adjustment, it became much easier for me to implement the puzzle solutions I came up with using Rust, compared to implementing the same solutions with C++.
-** One reason is the true functional constructs, compared to my familiar C++17 with it's semi-functional-always-requires-begin-end concepts.
+2.1.
+One reason is the true functional constructs, compared to my familiar C++17 with it's semi-functional-always-requires-begin-end concepts.
-** Another important reason is 'Cargo'.
+2.2.
+Another important reason is 'Cargo'.
 It is priceless to work with such a convenient and transparent package-manager/build-system.
-** The third reason is the rust-analyzer VSCode extension and the super friendly compiler errors of rustc.
+2.3.
+The third reason is the rust-analyzer VSCode extension and the super friendly compiler errors of rustc.
+3. After spending so much time writing rust, going back to work with C++17 felt like such a downgrade.
+I really feel after 2-3 weeks of rust that I have all the tools to build my next project with it.
+I started looking into contributing to FOSS projects just to keep the momentum, but life and work may not really permit that kind of time investment.